 IIT Bhilai Recruitment 2026: 47 Administrative & Technical Posts - Check Eligibility, Salary & Age Limit

-IIT Bhilai is recruiting for 47 non-teaching positions, and this isn't just another government job notification.
-This is an opportunity to work at an Institute of National Importance - a title that comes with legal backing under the Institutes of Technology Act, 1961, and its 2016 Amendment.
+IIT Bhilai is recruiting for 47 non-teaching positions, and this is an opportunity to work at an Institute of National Importance - a title that comes with legal backing under the Institutes of Technology Act, 1961, and its 2016 Amendment.

 IIT Bhilai, being one of the newer IITs (established in 2016), is still building its team.
 This means better chances for career growth compared to older, saturated institutions.